ianhundere/rpi-k3s/tools/rpi-kernel-48bit/README.md

 - Node reboots move single-replica workloads. unifi + the heavier postgres pods live on kube-master (amd64) and are untouched by RPi worker reboots.

-## Un-pin criteria (rpi-k3s#49)

-Once the **fleet check** above passes on all four RPi nodes, remove the `kubernetes.io/arch: amd64` nodeSelector from `infrastructure/envoy-gateway/envoyproxy.yml` (revert of #49) so the Envoy data plane can schedule anywhere again — eliminating the worker4 ingress SPOF.
+## If the pin ever breaks

+The amd64 pin (rpi-k3s#49) was removed on 2026-07-05 (#51) once every RPi node
+passed the fleet check; the Envoy data plane schedules anywhere.
+Fast stopgap while a node is repaired: re-add `pod.nodeSelector: {kubernetes.io/arch: amd64}` in `infrastructure/envoy-gateway/envoyproxy.yml`, run the fleet check, then remove it again.

 ## Refresh procedure